 Many people have been victims of rape and other sexual assaults; you are not alone.
 It is important to remember that it is not your fault.
-No matter the circumstances, you did not deserve to be raped.
+No matter what the circumstances, you did not deserve to be raped.

 Sexual assault is difficult to think about, much less talk about.
-You may be feeling shocked, upset, confused or even numb.
+If you have been assaulted, you will probably be reading this after the immediate feelings of shock, disbelief and fear have faded.
+You may be feeling upset and confused.
 A sexual assault creates a crisis, for both you and the people closest to you.
 People handle crises in a variety of ways - there is no right way.